4 DAYS FROM $1,599

 Disembark ship and return home

 Today you will disembark in Bonn and return home.
-Alternatively, you can stay on to enjoy an optional post-trip Amsterdam extension.
+Alternatively, you can stay on to enjoy an optional post-trip Paris extension.

 Important Notice: The above day-by-day itinerary is preliminary and subject to change.
 If changes occur while on tour, you will be notified by your Cruise Director or regional expert.
 In addition, should there be an extreme change in water levels, Vantage will do everything possible to provide either the included excursion or an alternate excursion at Vantage’s discretion.

 Please Note: Port times & itineraries are subject to change.
 Fluctuating water levels may affect itinerary.